4-R-Forum/InnovConfigCE/Documents/UserGuide.md

 ## Summary

+1. Step Zero - create a new project reoro
 1. Step One - create new local database from repo commit
     - User Task - make changes in local instane
 1. Step Two - list configuration changes in Excel
     - User Task - select changes for export in Excel
 1. Step Three - export selected changes
     - User Task - merge changes to AML-Packages using diff tool
     - Test changes